oosterbeek/www/_posts/2017-07-23-laborsupply.markdown

 ---
 layout: pub
-title: "The effect of monthly cash transfers during five years on households’ wealth"
+title: "The effect of monthly cash transfers during 5 years on households’ wealth"
 abstract: "In 2003 the government of Ecuador started providing a fixed monthly cash transfer to households that score below the 40th percentile of the country’s wealth index